-With the signing of this Commitment Vietnamese timber enterprises have demonstrated determination to support government efforts to sustain Vietnam’s position as a leading producer and exporter of wood products.
+With the signing of this Commitment, Vietnamese timber enterprises have demonstrated determination to support government efforts to sustain Vietnam’s position as a leading producer and exporter of wood products.
 The document signed commits the signatories to:

-- strictly comply with Decree No. 102/2020/ND-CP Decree (VNTLAS Decree) dated September 1, 2020 of the Government on Viet Nam Timber Legality Assurance System (VNTLAS) to assure all activities relating to importing, exporting, harvesting, transporting, buying, selling and processing of wood products are legally implemented
+- strictly comply with Decree No. 102/2020/ND-CP Decree (VNTLAS Decree) dated 1 September 2020 of the Government on Viet Nam Timber Legality Assurance System (VNTLAS), to assure all activities relating to importing, exporting, harvesting, transporting, buying, selling and processing of wood products are legally implemented

 - support the Government of Vietnam in enhancing inspection and supervision of imported wood, especially tropical wood imported from risky/non-active geographic areas set out in the VNTLAS Decree

-- request all members of the associations to strictly comply with VNTLAS Decree; absolutely not to use risky wood for manufacturing wood products to meet demands from local and overseas markets
+- request all members of the associations to strictly comply with the VNTLAS Decree; absolutely not to use risky wood for manufacturing wood products to meet demands from local and overseas markets

-- promote the development of the domestic market in the direction of using legally sourced wood, enhance wood traceability, transition from risky imported wood to locally planted wood as well as that of wood products made of locally planted wood and low risk imported wood
+- promote the development of the domestic market in the direction of using legally sourced wood, enhance wood traceability, transition from risky imported wood to locally planted wood as well as that of wood products made of locally planted wood and low-risk imported wood

 - request the Government of Viet Nam to issue a public procurement policy towards completely eliminating risky wood species from public procurement, giving priority to products made of plantation wood

-- closely collaborate with related authorities to detect, prevent and avoid commercial fraud and investment circumvention in wood industry sector, solicit transparent and responsible trade and investment operations to generate higher value for the wood sector
+- closely collaborate with related authorities to detect, prevent and avoid commercial fraud and investment circumvention in the wood industry sector, solicit transparent and responsible trade and investment operations to generate higher value for the wood sector

 - call on the business community and relevant stakeholders to join hands in building a sustainable forestry, enhancing the protection of natural forests, conserving biodiversity, encouraging the expansion of certified forest and supporting the development of improved livelihood for forest reliant communities